Implicit Neural Representation of Beamforming for Continuous Aperture Array Systems: INR of Weighting Coefficient Function

 The training of CoefINR involves two main steps: beamforming function construction and loss evaluation.
-In the first step, the beamforming function is constructed according to Proposition~1.
-Given a sample from $\mathcal{D}_{\mathrm{U,G}}$ or $\mathcal{D}_{\mathrm{U,S}}$, CoefINR generates a specific coefficient function.
-For instance, for the $k$-th sample in $\mathcal{D}_{\mathrm{U,G}}$, the coefficient function is represented~as
+In the first step, the beamforming function is constructed based on~\eqref{optimal structure}.
+For instance, for the $k$-th sample in $\mathcal{D}_{\mathrm{U,G}}$, the weighting coefficient function is represented~as